dlang/DIPs/DIPs/dip10ss.md

 ## Rationale

-It is currently not possible to attach attributes to enums or function parameters.
-This excludes a few features that can be used with almost any other symbol in D.

-Attributes and user-defined attributes (UDA) serve as a means to provide extra metadata for a symbol.
-The reasoning for why attributes were included as a feature in D can be included as to why UDAs should be extended to enums and function parameters.
-It is benefitial to provide extra metadata about a symbol that can be used at compile-time.
+Allowing attributes to be attached to function parameters and enums would enable current implementations to be simplified and result in cleaner, more easily readable code.
+Current workarounds involve attaching the attributes to the parent symbol instead, as such additional identifying information needs to be added to the attribute indicating which child the attribute belongs to.
+This makes it difficult to read as information pertaining to a symbol isn't located with it, instead you would need to look through the parent's attributes.

-The concept known as "orthogonality of language features" applies here.
-Attributes can be applied to almost every symbol in D. A user would expect them to also be applicable to enums and function parameters.
+The concept known as "orthogonality of language features" can be said to apply to this proposal.
+Attributes can be applied to almost every symbol in D, a user would expect them to also be applicable to enums and function parameters.

 ## Description